HomeBlogOutbound Sales

 Job Change Campaign: Catch Decision-Makers Early

-How to execute:
+How to run it:

 • Track LinkedIn job changes (Phantombuster, Taplio).

-Competitor Engagement Campaign: Steal Market Share
+Competitor Engagement Campaign: Win Market Share

 How to find them:

-• Tech stack tools (BuiltWith, HG Insights).
+• Tech stack tools like BuiltWith and HG Insights show who runs what.

-Positioning: *“Not happy with [Competitor]’s [limitation]?
-We solved this for [Customer].”*
+Positioning: Not happy with [Competitor]'s [limitation]?
+We solved that for [Customer].

-Indirect Competitor Campaign: Ride Coattails
+Indirect Competitor Campaign: Ride the Adjacent Tools

 Example: